thalesIII/tabHelper/README.md

     -tabs from scratch have hardcoded author property 'user'

 Import:
+        --prevent the population of past search results (and the back button) when search type is changed after importing a tab
         --filtering by rating, type, and difficulty
         --confirmation upon adding to songbook